joerdav/xc/README.md

-# xc - eXeCute project task from a readme file
+# xc - eXeCute project tasks from a readme file

 ## Installation